sparveencmu/MovieRecommendation/README.md

 This repository takes on the topic of incrementally updating a ML model as new data becomes available.
 It mainly leans on three nifty tools, being Kafka, Airflow, and MLFlow.

 The corresponding walkthrough/post on Medium lays out the workings of this repo step-by-step.

+Had a similar problem and what worked for me was deleting containers and volumes

+List all containers by id:

+docker container ls -qa
+run this to each container:

+docker container rm [id]
+And same with volumes:

+docker volume ls
+docker volume rm [VolumeName]

+/opt/homebrew/bin/postgres

+docker-compose up --build --force-recreate